Baseball, Mental Toughness

 “One thing I wish is that we had more say so in the schedule regarding what classes we take.”

-”My goal is to make it to the NBA or NFL and I work hard to do it.”
+”My goal is to make it to the NBA or NFL, and I will work hard to do it.”

 “Before I joined L.E.A.D.
-I played football for my school in hopes of making my dreams come true to be in the NFL.”
+I played football for my school in hopes of making my dreams of being in the NFL come true.”

-“When I heard of the LEAD Ambassadors program I was thinking, baseball can be a new sport to try.
-I joined LEAD's program, and now have I really started to love baseball.”
+“When I heard of the LEAD Ambassadors program, I thought baseball could be a new sport to try.
+I joined LEAD's program, and now I have really started to love baseball.”

 All of our student-athletes are from inner-city communities throughout Atlanta and attend Atlanta Public Schools.